Skip to main content

 • “The graphics are bright and polished, giving a clean and modern feel to the interiors.”

-• “At this point in time, just know that the game can be pretty glitchy and buggy (as it is still in early access); especially, I found there are graphical glitches that make the lighting flash, which could be particularly bad for photosensitive players.”
+• “At this point in time, the game can be pretty glitchy/buggy (still in early access); especially graphical glitches cause the lighting to flash, which could be bad for photosensitive players.”

-• “The only way to get it not to crash is to have all the graphics turned down so low the game looks ugly, and it still lags.”
+• “The only way to get the game not to crash is to have all graphics turned down so low that it looks ugly, and it still lags.”

 • gameplay